Computation Mechanism Behind LLM Position Generalization: Acknowledgement

 \section{Acknowledgement}

-This research is supported by U.S. IARPA BENGAL, DARPA INCAS Program No. HR001121C0165 and No. HR00112430325, and DARPA ITM Program No. FA8650-23-C-7316.
+This research is supported by U.S. DARPA INCAS Program No. HR001121C0165, and DARPA ITM Program No. FA8650-23-C-7316.
 The views, opinions, and/or findings expressed are those of the authors and should not be interpreted as representing the official views or policies of the Department of Defense or the U.S. Government.